isabella232/dynamic-media-classic.en-1/help/integrating-scene7-target-classic.md

    In step 5, you paste the portion of the URL you copied into the Dynamic Media Classic Application General Settings screen.

 1. In Dynamic Media Classic, click **Setup** &gt; **Application Setup**.
-1. On the Application General Settings page, in the Target Classic Server Name field, paste the URL you copied in step 3.
+1. On the Application General Settings page, in the **[!UICONTROL Test&Target Server Name]** field, paste the URL you copied in step 3.
 1. Click **Close**.